sandrine3375/Projects-on-India/README.md

 ## Unsupervised model for clustering

-Because the high number of columns a used PCA
+Because of the high number of columns I used PCA

 After I tryed different machine learning algorythms

 ### KMEANS